Novoselë, Kolonjë

 Novoselë (also: Piskal-Novoselë) is a village and a former municipality in the Korçë County, southeastern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Kolonjë.
-The population at the 2011 census was 355.
+The population at the 2011 census was 355 and the population was 100% Albanian in ethnicity, having the Tosk dialect of the Albanian language.

 The municipal unit consists of the villages Novoselë, Mesiçkë, Kagjinas, Zharkan, Piskal, Vitisht, Shijan, Kaduç, Ndërrmarr and Mbreshtan.
+The etymology of the village comes from Slavic languages meaning new village, Novo Selo.
+In Albanian it turned into Novoselë, the village may have been named by Slavic peoples which have invaded this part of Albania and created a new village here, which explains the etymology.